anshulranaa/DRL-Torcs-Pytorch/README.md

-implemented using python3 and pytorch 2.1.2
+implemented using python 3.9 and pytorch 2.1.2